What you need to know about cremation services and costs in California

 Direct cremation in Southern California.

-San Diego has a high cremation rate and a low direct cremation priceThe average price for a direct cremation is $1,374*.
-As the cremation market in San Diego is competitive, several funeral homes offer affordable cremation packages.
+San Diego has a high cremation rate and a low direct cremation priceThe average cost for a simple direct cremation is $1,446.

 Call (619) 268-1962